Videos and podcasts

 Michael Dorman: Thanks for having me.

-Siobhan Moran-McFarlane: Now, Michael, this ASIC report appropriately titled Hardship, hard to get help, really painted a pretty alarming picture of how poorly lenders have been treating some of their customers who have fallen on hard times.
+Siobhan Moran-McFarlane: Now, Michael, this ASIC report appropriately titled Hardship, hard to get help, really painted a pretty alarming picture of how poorly lenders have been treating some of their customers who've fallen on hard times.

 I want to go back to how this issue really first landed on your plate.